irrelative/jsonlt/docs/spec.md

 - **Type**: String
 - **Default**: "."
 - **Description**: Specifies the location in the JSON structure where the transformation should be applied.
-The path uses dot notation to navigate nested structures.
+The path uses dot notation to navigate nested structures and must always start with a ".".
   - "." represents the root of the JSON document.
-  - "field.subfield" would target a nested object.
+  - ".field.subfield" would target a nested object.
-  - "array[]" applies the transformation to all elements of an array.
+  - ".array[]" applies the transformation to all elements of an array.
-  - "array[0]" targets a specific array index.
+  - ".array[0]" targets a specific array index.

 #### source